Dunny-Dunford/CS250-Software-Development-Lifecycle/README.md

 # CS250-Software-Development-Lifecycle
-A compilation of all of the work I did over the time of the course.
+This is a compilation of all of the work I did over the time of the course.
+Hopefully this provides insight into what I learned and what the class is all about.